 From 1994 to 2001, Dr. D'Alessandro served as the first team physician for the NFL's Carolina Panthers.
-Today, he serves as team physician for Davidson College, MLL Charlotte Hounds and Charlotte Country Day School, as well as Assistant Team Physician for Hendrick Motorsports.
+Today, in addition to the Hounds, he serves as team physician for Davidson College and Charlotte Country Day School, as well as Assistant Team Physician for Hendrick Motorsports.
 He has been recognized for meritorious community service by the North Carolina Athletic Trainers Association in 1997, when he received the Sports Medicine Person of the Year Award.
 In 2000 he earned the Walt Disney Award, which recognized his 10-plus years of service for his medical staff volunteer work with Shrine Bowl of the Carolinas.

 In 1991, Dr. D'Alessandro was named Chief of Sports Medicine and Shoulder Surgery at Carolinas Medical Center, where he is actively involved in training future orthopedic surgeons.
 Recognized as a leader in his field, he has published numerous papers and lectures nationally on topics concerning knee and shoulder surgery.
 He also serves as the Medical Advisor for OrthoCarolina Physical Therapy and Sports Performance, and participates in planning and leading educational courses for physical therapists and athletic trainers in the region.